chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 There are many resources on creating chatbots with Rasa.
 [Building a Chatbot with Rasa](https://towardsdatascience.com/building-a-chatbot-with-rasa-3f03ecc5b324) may help you get started.

 #### How to create and train an initial bot?
-In your team directory on the Rasa server, run `rasa init` to reate a new project with example training data, actions, and config files.
+In your team directory on the Rasa server, create a directory where your project will be save.
+For example: `mkdir bot`.
+Then, `cd bot`.
+Run `rasa init` to reate a new project with default training data and config files.
 Next, run `rasa train` to train your initial bot.
 It may take a few minutes.
 When the training finishes, you can talk to the bot on the command line by running `rasa shell`.
 See more about [Command Line Interface](https://rasa.com/docs/rasa/command-line-interface).